GingerDev0/HackerWars-Log-Cleaner/README.md

 ## How It Works

 1. **Initialization:**
-   - The script creates a status container to display log and alert status messages.
+   - The script creates a status container integrated into the site's navigation.
+This container now includes a dropdown menu that holds the auto log clearing toggle option.

 2. **IP Retrieval:**
    - It searches for an element with the class `.header-ip-show` to extract your current IP address.